benholmen/great-lakes-horizons/README.md

 ### First attempt - Algorithmia

-I first tried using Algorithmia as documented [here](https://blog.algorithmia.com/how-to-rotate-images-in-python-using-a-horizon-detection-algorithm)
-However I found that it did not reliably detect the horizon with enough accuracy.
+I first tried using Algorithmia as documented [here](https://blog.algorithmia.com/how-to-rotate-images-in-python-using-a-horizon-detection-algorithm).
+I found that it did not reliably detect the horizon with enough accuracy.
 It might work for you and it's free for hobby use because they give a generous number of monthly credits.

 ### Second attempt - cv2 Canny/HoughLinesP